• Skip to content

 What is the idea behind atypical antipsychotics?

 In the brain, signals move along connections between brain cells with the help of receptors.
-Receptors are small message receivers on the outside of each brain cell, a bit like chemical antennae that pick up specific signals.
-Antipsychotic drugs block specific receptors in the brain, and it’s thought that this reduces the activity in these parts of the brain.
+Receptors are small message receivers on the outside of each brain cell, which work like chemical antennae and pick up specific signals.
+In some brains, these receptors work differently from the way they work in other brains, and this can lead to increased activity in certain areas of the brain.
+This increased activity might contribute to challenging behaviour in some autistic people.

 What does the use of atypical antipsychotics involve?